makerfactoryio/docs/docs/development-boards/esp32/gyro.md

 <img src="/images/esp32/block_gyro.png"  width="30%"> | SW310

 ## Activating the component
 The component has a dip switch *SW310* for activating the component.
-Each of the five buttons is connected to one IO port. *Switch 1* is not connected and therefore the state of this switch is not relevant.
-The buttons are connected to the following ports

 |Function|SWITCH|IO port|Conflicts with|Remarks|
 |------------------|----------|----------|----------|----------|